pdidev/pdi/docs/Specification_tree_ref.md

 A `REFERENCE` is introduced by a dollar `$` sign and optionally enclosed in curly braces `{`, `}`.
+Its value is that of the data or metadata with the associated name.
+It is always a good idea to have referenced values in the metadata section as it prevents dangling references.
 A direct reference is possible as well as sub-references to array elements using the square brackets `[`, `]` operator.